mixxxdj/manual/source/chapters/library.rst

 holding your favorite records.

-* **Create a crate**: Right-click on the :guilabel:`Crates` sidebar item and select :guilabel:`New Crate`.
+* **Create a crate**: Right-click on the :guilabel:`Crates` sidebar item and select :guilabel:`Create New Crate`.
 Name the crate and click :guilabel:`OK`.
   The total number of tracks and total duration are displayed next to the name.
 * **Import crates**:
   Right-click on the :guilabel:`Crates` sidebar item